mohamedsaif/kubernetes-auditor/README.md

 ```

-Play with the time ranges and different where cluases to optimize the query that you need.
+Play with the time ranges and different where clauses to optimize the query that you need.

 ### Selecting alert query(s)